Security and Privacy on Generative Data in AIGC: A Survey: Controllability on Generative Data

 Depending on whether the watermark is directly produced by the generative model or not, existing works can be categorized into model-specific watermarking and image-specific watermarking, which is shown in Fig. \ref{watermarking}.

 \textbf{Model-specific Watermarking:} This class of work inserts watermarks into generative models, and then the data generated by these models also have watermarks.

 Yu \textit{et al.} \cite{yu2021artificial} and Zhao \textit{et al.} \cite{zhao2023recipe} implanted watermarking in training data to retrain GANs or DMs from scratch, respectively.
-Watermarking can also exist in generative data, as they would learn the distribution of the training data.
-Stable signature \cite{fernandez2023stable} integrates image watermarking into latent diffusion models.
+Watermarking can also exist in generative data, as they would learn the distribution of the training data. {Compared to GANs which directly embed control information into deep features, DMs embed control information multiple times by progressive random denoising, which can improve steganography and stability.
+Therefore, DMs have the potential to be better in controllability.} Stable signature \cite{fernandez2023stable} integrates image watermarking into latent diffusion models.
 By fine-tuning the latent decoder, the generated data would contain invisible and robust watermarks, i.e., binary signatures, which support after-the-fact detection and identification of the generated data.
-Watermark diffusion models (WDM) \cite{peng2023protecting} embeds the watermarking into diffusion models via learning the watermark diffusion process (WDP).
-Besides, the shared reverse noise learned from the WDP enables the extraction of the embedded watermark through sampling, without compromising the performance on the original task.
+Cheng \textit{et al.} \cite{10.1145/3581783.3612448} introduced a flexible and secure watermarking.
+The watermark can be altered flexibly by modifying the message matrix, without retraining the model.
+Additionally, attempts to evade the use of the message matrix result in degraded generated quality, thereby enhancing the security.

-Some works \cite{ong2021protecting,liu2023watermarking} can only generate watermarked data when specific triggers are activated.
+Some works \cite{liu2023watermarking} can only generate watermarked data when specific triggers are activated.
 Liu \textit{et al.} \cite{liu2023watermarking} injected watermarking into the prompt of LDMs and proposed two different methods, namely NAIVEWM and FIXEDWM.
 NAIVEWM activates the watermarking with a watermark-contained prompt.
 FIXEDWM enhances the stealthiness compared to NAIVEWM, as it can only activate the watermarking when the prompt contains a trigger at a predefined position.
+PromptCARE \cite{yao2024PromptCARE} is a practical a prompt watermark for prompt copyright protection.
+When unauthorized large models are trained using prompts, copyright owners can input the trigger to verify whether the output contains the specified watermark.

 Zeng \textit{et al.} \cite{zeng2023securing} constructed a universal adversarial watermarking and injected it into an arbitrary pre-trained generative model via fine-tuning.
 The optimal universal watermarking can be found through adversarial learning against the watermarking detector.
-Practicably, the secured generative models can share the same watermarking detector, eliminating the need for retraining the detector when it comes to new generators.
+Practicably, the secured generative models can share the same watermarking detector, eliminating the need for retraining the detector when it comes to new generators. { As the size of the generative model increases, the design of model-specific watermarking will pay more attention to how to use a small number of samples to update a small number of parameters, thereby reducing resource consumption.}